 Interesting related categories are Hand Drawing Tutorials, Industrial Design Sketching Tutorials and Car Digital Painting Tutorials.

-- Driven to Draw – the new blog by our friend Arvind Ramkrishna.
+- Driven to Draw – the new website by our friend Arvind Ramkrishna.
 It includes many free car drawing tutorials, mainly focused on traditional sketching and drawing.

 - DesignerTechniques – Even if all the tutorials hosted at DesignerTechniques are also listed on Car Body Design, we ‘d like to mention Allan MacDonald’s website as an excellent place to find car drawing tutorials written by professional designers.
 There haven’t been many updates recently, but it’s certainly worth a look if you haven’t visited it before.